 Definition of a Probation Period

-A probation period is a 3 to 6-month timeframe that is implemented at the start of an employment relationship whereby during the probationary period the employer assesses if it is a good fit.
-While probationary employees receive most of the same benefits and rights as regular employees, they are not protected from unfair dismissals.
+A probation period is a 3 to 6-month timeframe that is implemented at the start of an employment relationship whereby during the probationary period, employers assess performance, conduct and cultural fit in line with Fair Work Act 2009 requirements.
+While probationary employees receive most of the same entitlements under the National Employment Standards (NES), protection from unfair dismissal depends on whether the employee has completed the minimum employment period (6 months, or 12 months for most SMBs).
 How long the period of probation lasts depends on the role and employee preferences.

 Purpose of a Probation Period